 When you receive your newly harvested sod, most of the root system has been cut off – and you’re getting maybe a 1/2 inch of soil / roots with your sod rolls.
-Over the next year to year and a half, the roots of your sod are going to be growing back.
-Once the roots have grown back in at the 1.5 year mark after transplanting to your yard, then your sod is considered ESTABLISHED.
+Over the next year / a full annual growing season, the roots of your sod are going to be growing back.
+Once the roots have grown back in at around the 1 year mark after transplanting to your yard, then your sod is considered ESTABLISHED.

 Since you have limited control over SUNLIGHT and AIR, the key to success relies heavily on WATER.
 The roots of your new sod will penetrate the soil faster and root down sooner if properly watered.
 Only 2-3 weeks may be necessary for initial sod rooting, but the roots will still be relatively shallow.